rural éducation bambou terre crue artisanat local vernaculaire lumière / ombre

 In contrast to the massive walls, the cypress doors and bamboo enclosure at the veranda let sunlight smoothly pass through, creating playful patterns on the floor and different atmospheres while also allowing views of the surroundings.

-A Crossroads for
+A Crossroads for the Village

 Because of its key location beside Kibaoni Primary School and next to Kibaoni Secondary School and an improvised football field, Amani Library resulted in a meeting point for all Kibaoni inhabitants.
 At the end of the day, the library goes beyond the school’s educational purposes and acts as crossroads for the whole village.